insure logo

 Powered by:

-In most states, insurers can use gender when setting rates.
-California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania are the exceptions.
-In Hawaii, a 16-year-old male driver pays about $1,747 annually, while a female of the same age pays $1,747 – a difference of $0.
+In most states, car insurance rates differ by gender, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit the practice.
+In Hawaii, a 16-year-old male pays about $1,747 per year, compared to $1,747 for a female of the same age – a difference of $0.

-The table below shows average teen car insurance rates in Hawaii by gender.
+The table below shows car insurance rates for teens by gender in Hawaii.

 AgeAverage annual premium for maleAverage annual premium for female